CarlSargunar/Umbraco-Docker/Article_2.md

 The ability to set environmental variables is important since it allows us to also use config transformations to define a connectionstring for the "Production" environment vs the staging or local dev environment.

-There are 2 containers defined - the database and the website container, and each is named accordingly, and has a list of all the relevant ports, volumes and network.
+There are 3 services defined - the database and the two website containers.
+Each is named accordingly, and has a list of all the relevant ports, volumes and network - the two website containers are very similar - only really differing in that they expose different ports.
+If you looks at both the ports section of the two websites they have different external ports - umbdock exposes port 5080 and umbdock exposes port 5081.

 #### Volumes